 Once you have tried good handmade pasta, it is tough to go back to the generic, more commercialised ones.
 I know of people who suffer from “real pasta” withdrawal symptoms after a trip to Italy.

-I got slightly excited after learning about Tipo Pasta Bar at North Bridge Road, previously occupied by Hyde & Co.
+I got slightly excited after learning about Tipo Pasta Bar.
+It was previously located at North Bridge Road, but moved to 28 Aliwal Street.

 It is set up by The Black Hole Group which is also behind Working Title Burger Bar, Afterwit Mexican Tacqueria, The Mad Sailors British Kitchen, The Great Mischief and Stack – actually mostly around the same area.
 Looks like they are on a roll.